-If you go to an emergency room, tell the staff right away that you have cancer.
-You shouldn't sit in the waiting room a long time because you may catch an infection.
+If you go to an urgent care clinic or emergency room, tell the staff right away that you have cancer.
+You shouldn't sit in the waiting room for a long time because you may catch an infection.

 Chemotherapy - preventing infection; Radiation - preventing infection; Bone marrow transplant - preventing infection; Cancer treatment - immunosuppression

 Freifeld AG, Kaul DR. Infection in the patient with cancer.
 In: Niederhuber JE, Armitage JO, Kastan MB, Doroshow JH, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 6th ed.
 Philadelphia, PA: Elsevier; 2020:chap 34.